emmahyde/thinking-patterns/README.md

 ```

 ### 2. Mental Model - React Component Architecture
+#### User Prompt
+> "My React app has a serious prop-drilling problem with our authentication state.
+It's going down 8 component levels, making things hard to test and maintain.
+I'd like to apply the 'Component Composition' mental model to refactor this.
+I want to avoid adding a big library like Redux if possible."

 ```typescript
 // Using composition patterns to solve prop drilling in React const response = await mcp.callTool("mental_model", {